In our two Sean Hannity show, toll-free, it's 800-941.

 You are attempting to silence them.

-You are attempting to interfere with their rights as parents, and yes, with their rights as voters.
+You are attempting to interfere with their rights as parents and yes, with their rights as voters.

 This is wrong.

-This is dangerous, and I cannot believe that an attorney general of the United States is engaging in this kind of conduct.
+And I cannot believe that an attorney general of the United States is engaging in this kind of conduct.

 And frankly, I can't believe that you are sitting here today defending it.